jethrojones/website/_notes/tools.md

 [AudioPen](https://audiopen.ai/?aff=neRMq) - This is one of my favorite AI tools.
 It takes my messy rambling thoughts and clarifies them for me in many different ways.
 I'm a talker, and sometimes it is easier to process through talking than writing, but I want both.
 Love this tool for that purpose.

 [SmarterQueue](https://smarterqueue.com/?afmc=14r) - This is a social media posting automation tool.
 I can post to all my social networks from one place, scheduled in advanced, and that keeps me out of the feed of doom!

+[Cal.com](https://cal.com) - I like this instead of calendly.com because it is free for single users and open source.